pnnl/tesp/doc/TESP_Overview.rst

-TESP adopts a time-stepping simulation that separates the operational model, of a system with fixed infrastructure running for hours or days, from the growth model, of a system with infrastructure that evolves over months or years.
-Figure 2 shows these two models in a Unified Modeling Language (UML) activity diagram [`8 <#_ENREF_8>`__].
+TESP adopts a time-stepping simulation that separates the operational model, of a system with fixed infrastructure running for hours or days, from the growth model, of a system with infrastructure that evolves over months or years. :numref:`fig_growth_op` shows these two models in a Unified Modeling Language (UML) activity diagram [`8 <#_ENREF_8>`__].
 After configuration, the simulation begins with a system in the initial year-zero state, i.e. with no growth included.
 The operational model